-Our booklet Donating to your relative has more information for siblings and other relatives who are preparing to donate their own stem cells.
+Our Donating to your relative page has more information for siblings and other relatives who are preparing to donate their own stem cells.

-You can also download our fact sheet on sibling transplants for more detailed information.
+You can also download our factsheet (PDF 60KB) on sibling transplants for more detailed information.

 If you don’t have the option of a sibling match, and your transplant centre feels that it’s a suitable option, you could be given an MUD transplant.
 This is when your new stem cells come from a stranger whose tissue type matches your own.